Continue reading for our analysis...

-- Rattlesnakes owe their feared warning rattle to hollow keratin-hardened structures in their tales.
+- Rattlesnakes owe their feared warning rattle to hollow keratin-hardened structures in their tails.

 The name “rattlesnake” is sufficient to trigger anxiety and fear in many.
-But people residing in natural snake habitats have found ways of living alongside these serpents.
+However people residing in natural snake habitats have found ways of living alongside these reptiles.